abrignoni/JSON-to-HTML-and-XLS/README.md

 Your mileage will vary depending on what character font sets are selected and supported by your operating system.

+**JSON2XLS**
+Simple python script to convert Discord JSON chats to html for easier reading.
+The pandas, xlsxwriter and xlwt modules are required.

+`` pip install pandas ``

+`` pip install xlsxwriter ``

+`` pip install xlwt ``

+Pending work:
-Pending work: Make script ingest all files in a directory to create one html document.
+1. Make scripts ingest all files in a directory instead of one by one.
+2. Create prompts for directory location and desired output all in one script.